-There are two common ways of adding colour to polymers before injection moulding; adding masterbatch or having the material compounded.
-Brief explanations and the advantages and disadvantages of each option are listed below:
+When manufacturing coloured injection mouldings, there are two common ways of adding colour to polymers; adding masterbatch or having the material compounded.
+Below we have summarised the advantages and disadvantages of both colouring options.

 Masterbatch is a solid concentrate of colour and is supplied in granular form as pellets which are similar in size to most polymers.

-Advantages: lower cost, optimum dispersion of pigments, flexibility, quick lead times, small batches available.
+Advantages: low cost, optimum dispersion of pigments, flexibility, quick lead times, small batches available.

 Disadvantages: colour consistency throughout batch, accurate dosing is essential.

 When colour compounding, the material supplier mixes the colour with the base material during manufacture and delivers the plastic granules ready coloured.
 This method results in consistent, repeatable colouring and is sometimes the best option for colouring materials with a dense base colour such as fire retardant ABS.

 The process is more suited to large volumes of plastic as it can be expensive for smaller quantities and the price varies depending upon the polymer being compounded.
 Prices are available upon request of quotation for your injection moulding project.